-Sharon and I debate and discuss a lot of things, and over time we have realized that we have had to specifically define common terms in uncommon ways (in particular, very specific ways).
+The Wife and I debate and discuss a lot of things, and over time we have realized that we have had to specifically define common terms in uncommon ways (in particular, very specific ways).
 Often, people use these terms interchangeably, but for us we need to distinguish between a subtle difference that others have often not considered.
 We have needed to do this because we are seeking happiness in a world where most people do not achieve it, and we feel that people are not achieving it because they are shooting at the wrong target.

-Sharon and I are unable to just discuss dreams for the future; instead we first have to determine if they are dreams1, or if they are fantasies.
+The Wife and I are unable to just discuss dreams for the future; instead we first have to determine if they are dreams1, or if they are fantasies.
 We are unable to discuss problems in life without first determining if we are living with intent or living by default.